 At UB, civic engagement is more than a university value; it’s a priority.
 In a recent exit study of UB seniors, one in four students had worked on a research project with a faculty member outside of class, and three-fourths reported that they had volunteered their time or performed community service during their college career.

 As evidenced by its diverse student body, a vibrant study abroad program and its location on an international border, UB is a university with a global reach, which helps UB students develop a truly global perspective.
-With more than 5,300 international students, UB ranks 17th among all American colleges and universities in international enrollment.
+With more than 5,800 international students, UB ranks 18th among all American colleges and universities in international enrollment.
 And UB faculty members have forged working relationships with universities around the world, giving UB students the preparation they need for success in the global marketplace.

 2012 David L. Boren Scholarship

 2012 Morris K. Udall Scholarship